Mailonight/i3e-stld-humaira/README.md

 Health bar.
 Options menu: Volume slider
 ### Some example of tests one could do to prove that the features work:
+In the gameplay scene, one could walk to the end of the 'house', or exit it, and find an emissive light blue cube.
+This light blue cube is a portal, that would teleport the player to the final scene.